 A good menu design is one of the ultimate goals to any mobile food vendor’s marketing plan.
-If done properly, it will expresses your food truck’s personality, focus your overall operations, promote you businesses profitability, establish your budget and keep your brand fresh in your customer’s mind.
+If done properly, it will expresses your food truck’s personality.
+It also focuses your overall operations, promotes you businesses profitability, establish your budget and keep your brand fresh in your customer’s mind.

 Designing a well-crafted food truck menu

 Your food truck menu is your primary means of businesses representation.
 It says exactly who you are and what you hope to convey as a food truck.
 It also should create enough of an impression so that it stays with your client long after they have ordered from it.
 In addition, it must convey your brand in a manner that makes diners excited to visit, want to come back and recommend it to family and friends.

 What steps should you take before designing your food truck menu?